kornelski/dssim/README.md

 It's also usable [as a library](https://docs.rs/dssim).

-Please be careful about color profiles in the images.
-Different profiles, or lack of support for profiles, can make images appear different even when the pixels are the same.
+Please be mindful about color profiles in the images.
+Different profiles, or lack of support for profiles in other tools, can make images appear different even when the pixels are the same.

 ### Interpreting the values